KL-Kha/VKoo/flashlist/spec.md

 ## 1. Introduction

-The PV Module FlashLists is an Odoo module designed to import, process, and manage FlashLists - excel files that contain manufacturer data for photovoltaic (PV) modules identified uniquely by serial numbers.
+The PV Module FlashLists is an Odoo module designed to import, process, and manage FlashLists - excel files that contain supplier data for photovoltaic (PV) modules identified uniquely by serial numbers.
 The data is stored on an Odoo server and integrated into Odoo ERP models.

 ## 2. General Description